yashbalpande/webcraft0/README.md

 Learning Outcomes

-Creating WebCraft provided insights into accessibility features, particularly in implementing sound effects for screen reader support on headings, enhancing the website's usability for visually impaired user's
+Creating WebCraft provided insights into accessibility features, particularly in implementing sound effects for screen reader support on headings, enhancing the website's usability for visually impaired users